silvacms/documentation/source/silva/buildout.rst

 Installing quick drive Silva with Paster and ZopeSkel
 -----------------------------------------------------

-You can install Silva using `Paster`_ and `ZopeSkel`_ if you want to take it for a quick test drive.
-If you want to set up a production or development environment we recommend you do a SVN check out of the Buildout located in the Infrae SVN.
-This will let you upgrade your Silva instance more easily at a later date.
+If you want to take Silva for a quick test drive you can install Silva using `Paster`_ and `ZopeSkel`_.
+For setting up a production or development environment we recommend you do a SVN check out of the Buildout located in the Infrae `SVN
+<https://svn.infrae.com/buildout/silva/>`_.
+This will let you upgrade
+your Silva instance more easily at a later date.

 .. glossary::